Introduction

 What is CPTC?

-The Collegiate Penetration Testing Competition (CPTC) is an event in which teams are hired to do a simulated penetration testing engagement that includes:
+The Collegiate Penetration Testing Competition (CPTC) is an event in which teams conduct a simulated penetration testing engagement that includes:

 - Pentesting a network